mahdi4097/banking/README.md

 # banking
-This is my first project in python.
-This is a simple bank that I have done as final work of the Python course.
+This is my first Python project - a simple bank that I have completed as the final project for my Python course.